andres-ml/fpl/README.md

 $pickLowerThan4(); // [0, 1, 2, 3]
 ```

 If you want, you can use the original function definitions instead.
-Note that these are not curried and cannot be used as parameters (like `map` in the example above), but do play well with code hinting.
+Note that these are not curried and cannot be used as parameters (like `map` in the first example), but do play well with code hinting.

 ```php
 use function Aml\Fpl\functions{map};